streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 [Streamlit App Action](https://github.com/marketplace/actions/streamlit-app-action) provides an easy way to add automated testing to your app repository in GitHub.
 It also includes basic smoke testing for each page of your app without you writing any test code.

-To install Streamlit App Action, add a workflow `.yml` file to the `.github/workflows/` folder in your repository.
+To install Streamlit App Action, add a workflow `.yml` file to your repository's `.github/workflows/` folder.
 For example:

 ```yaml
 # .github/workflows/streamlit-app.yml